crcn-archive/mojo-docs/articles/syntax/1. core/application/article.md

 #### application.plugins

 Array of plugins to use in the application.
-Similar to `registerPlugins`.

 ```javascript
 var Application = require("mojo-application");